GreptimeTeam/docs/docs/user-guide/flow-computation/continuous-aggregation.md

 ---
-description: Explore continuous aggregation in GreptimeDB for real-time insights.
-This guide explains how to perform continuous aggregations using the Flow engine, including calculating sums, averages, and other metrics within specified time windows.
-Learn through examples of real-time analytics, monitoring, and dashboard use cases.
-Understand how to create source and sink tables, define flows, and write SQL queries for continuous aggregation.
-Discover how to calculate log statistics, retrieve distinct countries by time window, and monitor sensor data in real-time.
-This comprehensive guide is essential for developers looking to leverage GreptimeDB's continuous aggregation capabilities for efficient data processing and real-time analytics.
+description: Learn how to use GreptimeDB's continuous aggregation for real-time analytics.
+Master Flow engine basics, time-window calculations, and SQL queries through practical examples of log analysis and sensor monitoring.
 ---

 # Continuous Aggregation